TroFaCo and our partner in Vietnam, ActionAid are wrapping up our project on participatory forest management.

 So, the project also developed ways for communities to start producing on areas in the highlands of Vietnam that now are mainly empty.
 They have been cleared of forest long time ago.
 Often as a result of shifting cultivation – ‘slash and burn’ – or simply by unsustainable felling of the forest.

 These areas can become home for millions of valuable timber-trees.
-And the timer is demanded by Vietnam’s large wood industry.
+And the timber is demanded by Vietnam’s large wood industry.

-But trees take a long time and farmers need income….
+But trees take a long time and farmers need income.
+So they cannot wait….
 Well, in Vietnam and China there is huge demand for ‘clean’ food and other farming products (e.g. traditional medicine).
 So, the project put highland farming communities in touch with companies that are selling such products.
 That works!
-People now actively replant forest, while making a living off selling ginger, turmeric, ginseng, pineapples or other short-term crops.
+People now actively replant forest, while making a living off selling organic ginger, turmeric, ginseng, pineapples or other short-term crops.
 And when the trees can be harvested many years from now, their children or grandchildren will become quite wealthy.

 TroFaCo is now looking for some funding to spread the idea a bit.
 Or rather a lot!
 There are social organisations in Vietnam that can take that on – such as the cooperative movement – but they need a bit of inspiration, technical knowledge and vision, for these value chains really to develop.
 TroFaCo hopes to be able to support this process till it can take off and develop ‘by itself’.